Lytrix/omni/README.md

 # OmniPod PDM Dump decoding

 This page contains a C# dump of the Omnipod PDM software which is on the device itself.
+This is forked from this github page: https://github.com/ps2/omni.

 I am now trying to convert the C# code back into python code to recreate the Omnipod commands for use via the Rileylink setup to achieve the [openaps](https://openaps.org) goal with using an Omnipod instead of the tubed 8 year old pumps.